Saigon International University: Fields of study

 The programs of SIU are recognized by Vietnamese Ministry of Education and Training.
 Students who follow the program taught in English language will be accepted to transfer to SIU's partner universities for the last two years to complete their bachelor's degree.
 Graduates of SIU will be eligible to pursue further education to earn an MA or a PhD at other universities in the United States, the UK, Australia, Canada etc.

-SIU has collaborated with universities such as: Suffolk University - Boston - United States, Truman State University - Missouri - United States, EF Education First - Boston - United States, Ritsumeikan University and Asia Pacific University - Japan, Buckinghamshire New University - the UK.

 Facilities

-SIU owns 3 campuses, Lewis Campus, Fleming Campus and Dong A Campus located in Thao Dien Ward, Dist.2, Ho Chi Minh City with the total area of nearly 9,000 m2 including a swimming pool, facilities for teaching, learning and relaxation such as wireless Internet, library resources, e-library, laboratories, meeting halls, lecture halls, theaters, classrooms, film studio, music room, multi - purpose play field, gym, theatre, relax areas and much more.
+SIU operates from five campuses: Lewis Hall, Eliot Hall, Mc Carthy Hall, Fleming Hall and Đông A Hall located in An Khanh Ward, Ho Chi Minh City with the total area of nearly 9,000 m2 including a swimming pool, facilities for teaching, learning and relaxation such as wireless Internet, library resources, e-library, laboratories, meeting halls, lecture halls, theaters, classrooms, film studio, music room, multi - purpose play field, gym, theatre, relax areas and much more.